Aditya-alchemist/Onchain-Interest-Rate-Swap/README.md

 In every case the hook catches the exception, sets `status = "sim"`, and renders a deterministic candle series generated by `buildCandleSeries(fallbackPrice)`.
 That series is a seeded `mulberry32` random walk normalised so its **final close equals the live on-chain oracle price** — so the shape is synthetic, but the current price is real, and the label under the chart says so plainly.
 The panel never silently shows fake data as though it were live.

-The fix, if you want live candles reliably: get a free CoinGecko demo key and put it in `bots/.env` as `COINGECKO_API_KEY`.
-For the browser, wait out the rate limit or run a small server-side proxy. **Do not** put the key in `frontend/.env` — `REACT_APP_*` variables are string-substituted into the production bundle at build time, so publishing the app would publish the key.
-The code reads `REACT_APP_COINGECKO_API_KEY` if present purely so a local developer can opt in knowingly; it is deliberately absent from the committed `.env`.
+The fix, if you want live candles reliably: get a free CoinGecko demo key and put it in `bots/.env` as `COINGECKO_API_KEY`, which the oracle keeper uses server-side.
+For the browser, wait out the rate limit or run a small server-side proxy that holds the key and forwards the response. **Do not** put the key in `frontend/.env` — `REACT_APP_*` variables are string-substituted into the production bundle at build time, so publishing the app would publish the key.
+The frontend has no code path that reads such a variable, and CI fails the build if one is added.

 ### The oracle keeper logs "CoinGecko price is stale"